Marconi-Stem/Neotrellis/python.notes.md

 Python & CircuitPython

-Python & CircuitPython is a computer language designed to be
+Python & CircuitPython is known for its readability

 TUTORIALS: